jurellpg/jurell_tanksley_view_tool/README.md

 # JurellTanksleyViewTool

-> This is for a dynamic copyright for the footer
+> This is for a dynamic copyright for the footer.

 ## Installation